HL7/bser/input/pagecontent/bi-directional_service_ereferral_transactions.md

 The exchange of information between a referral service request initiator and a referral service request recipient is bi-directional.

 ### High-Level Referral Use Cases
 This guide describes two high-level use cases which provide a general overview of the interactions and main actors involved, along with the major actions that occur within the context of the use case.
-These use cases to not delve into specific details or technical intricacies; instead, they serves as a conceptual representation of purpose and functionality.
+These use cases do not delve into specific details or technical intricacies; instead, they serves as a conceptual representation of purpose and functionality.

 ##### Actors
  * **Patient**